top of page

 Can You Buy Melatonin Online or Over the Counter?

-Some international websites do ship melatonin to UK addresses.
-Technically, it is possible to import medication for personal use.
-However, this is risky.
-Border Force may seize packages that include prescription-only or unlicensed medication, especially if the source is not a legitimate pharmacy.
+Some international websites do ship melatonin to UK addresses so, technically, it is possible to import it for personal use.
+However, buyers run the risk of Border Force seizing packages that include prescription-only or unlicensed medication, especially if the source is not a legitimate pharmacy.

-There is also the issue of product safety.
-Buying melatonin from unregulated sources raises the risk of receiving a product with inaccurate dosages, harmful additives, or no active ingredient at all.
+But – even more important than the prospect of losing your money – is the question product safety.
+Buying melatonin from unregulated sources comes with the risk of receiving an inferior product with inaccurate dosages, harmful additives, or sometimes no active ingredient at all.

 Is It Legal to Take Melatonin in the UK?